-Ottawa, ON (Date) – A mix of Paralympic medal hopefuls and next generation athletes make up the 2020 National Boccia Training Squad.
+Ottawa, ON (January 20, 2020) – A mix of Paralympic medal hopefuls and next generation athletes make up the 2020 National Boccia Training Squad.

 Many athletes from 2019 will be returning this year, including Tokyo medal contenders Alison Levine, Iulian Ciobanu and Marco Dispaltro in the BC4 category.